Scores for Multivariate Distributions and Level Sets: A New Framework for Scoring Rules

-In this section, we first demonstrate the generality of our proposed $L^{2}$ scoring functions by showing that the quadratic score, CPRS, MCRPS and energy score emerge as special cases of the general framework laid down in Sections~$\ref{subsec: scoring fn}$ and $\ref{subsec:Alternative-Expressions-of scoring function}$.
-We then show how our framework naturally generates other scoring functions of statistical importance and mathematical interest by developing a score that is based on lower partial moments.
+In this section, we first demonstrate the generality of our proposed $L^{2}$ scoring rules by showing that the quadratic score, CRPS, and MCRPS emerge as special cases of the general framework laid down in Section~$\ref{subsec: scoring fn}$.
+We then show how our framework naturally generates other scoring rules by developing a score based on lower partial moments.
+We emphasize that, throughout the examples in this section, the key issue is the specification {of} $w$.